Andrew Pavlovsky: Painting

-The artist began as a painter.
-Painting gives him space for rest from modern design creative conflicts and serves as a platform for research in the field of color, proportions, and composition.
-It helps him to create the fundamentals (basis) of Andrey Pavlovsky design.
-The artist sticks to the Russian aesthetic tradition of the 20th century.
-He successfully projects it into his modern design works and paintings.
-He doesn’t have a large number of paintings though all of them burst with love for color and respect to the masters of the past.
+Painting gives Pavlovsky space for rest from modern design creative conflicts and serves as a platform for research in the field of color, proportions, and composition, and informs his design work.
+He sticks to the Russian aesthetic tradition of the 20th century.
+He doesn’t have a large number of paintings but they demonstrate his love for color and respect to the masters of the past.

-Additional information

-P. is the honored member of the Association of Biographic Researches WHO IS WHO with the presentation of the insignia (ZVR# 346 892 533) and certification for its bearing (RU02005850).